TheoBohard/a5-1-diffie-hellman/readme.md

-## This document is about a PW of cryptography for monetics for ENSICAEN
+## This document is about a "project" of cryptography for monetics for ENSICAEN

 The authors of this PW is **Théo BOHARD** / **Inès BOURJIJ** / **Rémy FOURREZ**.